yuyatinnefeld/py_woocommerce_api/README.md

 ```

-### 4. create the wcapi.py for extraction & saving the WooCommerce data
+### 4. create the wcapi.py for the extraction & saving the WooCommerce data

 ```python
 from wc_conf import WooCommerce